 Can You Open A 529 Plan Before Your Child Is Born?

 Yes you can.
-But to do so, you need to open a plan under your own name, and then transfer the plan after your baby is born due to the need for a social security number.
+But to do so, you need to initially open a plan under your own name.
+Then, transfer the plan to your child after birth due to the need for a social security number.

 Does A 529 Plan Affect My Financial Aid Package?